assafbk/mocha_code/README.md

 ## Tips:
 * If more than one GPU is available, we recommend setting ```model_device``` to the first GPU, and ```ref_model_device``` and ```reward_model_device``` to the second GPU.
 (Motivation - the former requires grads hence uses the GPU memory more extensively).
 * To track the learning progress, keep an eye on the generated captions of the verification images (wandb -> Tables ->  runs.summary["validation_data"])
-* Other important signals are validation_reward_mean and kl_dist (wandb -> Charts).
+* Additionally, it is helpful to look after validation_reward_mean and kl_dist (wandb -> Charts).
 The kl_dist should not be too large (in BLIP-Large, empirically, no more than 5).
 In parallel, we want to see validation_reward_mean increase under the small kl_dist constraint. kl_dist is controlled by beta (decreases when we increase beta).

 ## Citation